 - Use existing local or regional service delivery systems wherever practical. - Ensure a consultative process among federal, state and local governments and regional councils before making changes to services currently being delivered at the local or regional level. - Ensure existing levels of services are maintained and adequate administrative funds are provided to implementing agencies. - Ensure the state treats the continuity of service delivery as a key principle guiding any actions to create new programs or revise existing programs by respecting the local and regional programs already in existence.

-Policy Statement on State Legislative Issues for 2012
+Denver Regional Council of Governments Policy Statement on State Legislative Issues for 2014